-Jerry Seinfeld Signs $100m Deal With Netflix, Denied Entry To Obama’s Party
+Jerry Seinfeld Signs $100 Million Deal With Netflix, Denied Entry To Obama’s Party

 — Stacey Cole (@SC83Inquisitr) January 18, 2017

-On Tuesday, Netflix announced Jerry Seinfeld had agreed to work on two stand-up specials that will steam on the streaming service this year.
+On Tuesday, Netflix announced Jerry Seinfeld had agreed to work on two stand-up specials that will stream on the service this year.
 But apparently, their newly-signed partnership doesn’t just end there.

-Netflix also announced as many as 24 new episodes of Jerry Seinfeld’s hit web series called Comedians in Cars Getting Coffee, which has previously included a guest appearance by the 44th U.S. President Barack Obama.
+Netflix also announced as many as 24 new episodes of Jerry Seinfeld’s hit web series called Comedians in Cars Getting Coffee, which has previously included a guest appearance by the 44th U.S. president, Barack Obama.
 The web series, which is basically a talk show filmed mostly inside the comedian’s car, will arrive on Netflix in late 2017.

 The reason @JerrySeinfeld was held by security at @BarackObama‘s Farewell Party might surprise you — https://t.co/G1FFkWyBB3 pic.twitter.com/1FBzyXXgBf